 High blood glucose can also damage your heart’s nerves and blood vessels.
 People with diabetes are also more likely to have other conditions that increase their heart disease risk.
 Some of these include:

 Over time, high blood glucose damages the blood vessels.
 One of the complications of blood vessel damage is stroke.
 In particular, people with diabetes are at a higher risk of cerebral small vessel disease.
 This affects the small blood vessels that supply blood to the white matter and deep structures in the brain.

 If you have type 2 diabetes, your provider will likely recommend a treatment plan of medications and lifestyle changes.
 They might prescribe metformin, one of the most common drugs used to manage blood sugar, or another medication.
 In some cases, you may need a combination of multiple medications.

 You can also take steps in your everyday life.
 Eat a nutritious, balanced diet; be physically active on a regular basis; and stop smoking if applicable.
 Additionally, it can be beneficial to lose body weight if you are overweight.
 Contact your provider to discuss a safe and sustainable weight-loss plan if you’re interested.

 Did you know you can get affordable primary care with the K Health app?

-Download K to check your symptoms, explore conditions and treatments, and, if needed text with a healthcare provider in minutes.
-K Health’s AI-powered app is HIPAA compliant and based on 20 years of clinical data.
+Download K Health to check your symptoms, explore conditions and treatments, and, if needed text with a healthcare provider in minutes.
+K Health’s AI-powered app is based on 20 years of clinical data.